t0hsumi/42-push_swap/README.md

 - `rrr` : `rra` and `rrb` at the same time.

 [This page](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a)
-illustrates what each instructions do.
+illustrates what each instruction does.

 ### misc
 - I can use `read`, `write`, `malloc`, `free`, and `exit`,